For this test, a needle is put gently through your belly into your uterus. About 2 Tbsp (30 mL) of fluid is taken out and looked at.

 Testing is most often done as soon as possible so women and their families have time to think about their options.

 Amniocentesis in late pregnancy

-done later in pregnancy if an infection of the amniotic fluid
+This test may also be done later in pregnancy if your doctor thinks you may have an infection of the amniotic fluid (chorioamnionitis).

 Health Tools help you make wise health decisions or take action to improve your health.